minio/minio/docs/bucket/notifications/README.md

     }
 },
 ```

+MinIO supports persistent event store.
+The persistent store will backup events when the AMQP broker goes offline and replays it when the broker comes back online.
+The event store can be configured by setting the directory path in `queueDir` field and the maximum limit of events in the queueDir in `queueLimit` field.
+For eg, the `queueDir` can be `/home/events` and `queueLimit` can be `1000`.
+By default, the `queueLimit` is set to 10000.

 If Elasticsearch has authentication enabled, the credentials can be supplied to MinIO via the `url` parameter formatted as `PROTO://USERNAME:PASSWORD@ELASTICSEARCH_HOST:PORT`.